jaa134/TravelApp/WORK_SUMMARY.md

 23. Handle cases where codes might not exist for detail views
 24. Allow favoriting items from lists and detail views
 25. Update ui shell for eassier navigation
+26. Allow users to clear user data

 ### TODO
 - Flush out the design for list and detail views.
 Use a reusable component for layouts
-- Support filtering for list views using graphql query input filters
+- Support filtering for list views using client side filtering
 - Add more tests
 - consider using Parcel in the future for quicker project configuration